THE GRACE OF JESUS CHRIST

 (Transition) I want to discuss the idea of God’s sovereignty (that is something infinite) in relation to our salvation by grace.
 And yes, this means God bears rule over redemption with a sovereign grace.

-Can you imagine God bearing rule over all creation with the exception of who accepts Jesus as the Messiah?
+Can you imagine God ruling over all creation with the exception of those who accept Jesus as their Savior?
 The entire universe revolves around Jesus.
-And the Bible says he will one day govern the entire universe through those that are purchased by his Blood.
-And this means God is especially sovereign over the realm of redemption.
-God is either sovereign over all or He is not sovereign at all!
+The Bible says he will one day govern the entire universe with those purchased by His Blood.
+This means God is especially sovereign over the realm of redemption!
+God is either sovereign over all, or He is not sovereign at all!
 Nothing in life is left to chance, especially our salvation.

-Here is how God defined his redemptive sovereignty in Exodus 33:19.
-“I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.”
+In Exodus 33:19, God defines his redemptive sovereignty as: “I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.”
 That’s sovereign grace.

 Romans 9:10–16

-But there is also another fact that’s undeniably clear too.
-Paul said we can’t accuse God of being unfair in the sovereignty He exercises in determining who gets saved and who does not get saved.
+But there is also another fact that’s undeniably clear.
+Paul said we can’t accuse God of being unfair with His sovereignty He exercises in determining who gets saved and who does not get saved.
 God is completely righteous and just.
 That’s why Paul went out of his way to write in Romans 9:14 when it says, “Is God unjust?
 Not at all!”
 God is not unjust at any point.

 But I want to show you where I take solace and find complete peace as it regards God’s sovereign choosing of the citizens of his kingdom.
 Because on a human level, this sounds harsh!